RuntimeRacer/Real-Time-Voice-Cloning/docs/preprocessing.md

 - VoxCeleb 1 & 2
 - LibriTTS

 For other Datasets you may need additional pre-processing.
-Here I'll share what to do for those that I have been used for encoder training:
+Here I'll share what to do for those that I have been used for encoder training.

+Hints on thread counts in the following commands:
+- Since I was handling the biggest portion of the data on a HDD, copy operations with more than 8 threads tended to block each other, so I kept the amount of threads low on scripts which are just copying.
+- However, when there was some file format conversion involved, the 32 cores of the Ryzen Threadripper have been put to good use, since the I/O operations are only a fraction of what's actually happening there.

 ## Mozilla CommonVoice
 Available here: https://commonvoice.mozilla.org/en/datasets